Snayff/econ_score_attack/dev/docs/designs/economic_actor_decision_system.md

 ## Overview
 This document outlines the design for a robust, modular system enabling economic actors (people) to make realistic, dynamic decisions about spending, saving, and adapting to market conditions in a closed-loop economy.
 The system is grounded in economic theory, supports diverse and emergent behaviours, and is designed for performance, extensibility, and testability.

+## Warning
+This design touches on aspects of other not-yet-implemented designs.
+We should build in a way that is in line with those designs, wherever possible.
+Known overlapping designs:
+- dev/docs/designs/ancestry_system_design.md
+- dev/docs/designs/market_system_design.md

 ---

 ## Core Components